idrmiller/PDM7/README.md

 10/26: | 10/28: _**Last Class**_

 ### First things First
+* **Pick a project idea** for the class.
+This essay by Paul Graham, ["How to Get Startup Ideas"](http://paulgraham.com/startupideas.html) will help.
 * Once you receive an email invitation from Slack, join our "gadcpdm7" team and add your photo.
 * Review course dates and advise instructors of planned missed days.
-(No more than 3 absentees for the course)
+(No more than 2 absentees for the course)
 * Create an account on [Github] (https://github.com) website.
 This will allow you to stay up todate on the added course documentation that the instructors will post on the [Github PDM7 Repository] (https://github.com/idrmiller/PDM7).
 * Review course outline and get ready for the grand adventure of product management.